June 2026 Snapshot

 What Advisory Professional Services General Managers Are Really Thinking

 Behavioral intelligence for Advisory Professional Services General Managers, built from thousands of real executive conversations.
 Strongest signal: Stakeholder (4.5/5).
-Top priority: securing and holding dear freedom through ownership.
+Top priority: empowering workers by bringing them into design from the beginning.

 Key Insights

 Advisory Professional Services General Managers score highest on Stakeholder (4.5/5) and Growth (4.4/5).
 Over the past six months, the most notable change is an increase in Technology orientation.
-Their leading priority is securing and holding dear freedom through ownership, while their most pressing challenge is employees not knowing company values.
+Their leading priority is empowering workers by bringing them into design from the beginning, while their most pressing challenge is employees not knowing company values.
 They measure success through web space measured in megabytes and gigabytes and make decisions using for all approach: ensure universal access and involvement in ai augmentation, not just for some people.
 Language that resonates includes "successful", "flexibility", and "support".
-5 distinct behavioral archetypes emerge, with 31% clustering around archetype a approaches.
+5 distinct behavioral archetypes emerge, with 32% clustering around archetype a approaches.

 What's changing for Advisory Professional Services General Managers?